-- Update requirements . txt (use pip list -o). - Make sure that setup.py has proper requirements. - Check .travis.yaml if the proper Django and cryptography versions are tested. - Check test coverage (setup.py coverage). - Update version parameter in setup.py. - Update version and release in docs/source/conf.py. - Make sure that docs/source/changelog.rst is up to date. - Make sure that tox runs through for all environments. - Make sure that python setup.py docker_test runs through. - Push the last commit and make sure that Travis and Read The Docs are updated.
+- Update requirements.txt (use pip list -o). - Make sure that setup.py has proper requirements. - Make sure that setup.py has proper classifiers, if support for some Python or Django versions was added/dropped. - Check .travis.yaml if the proper Django and cryptography versions are tested. - Check test coverage (setup.py coverage). - Update version parameter in setup.py. - Update VERSION and version in ca/django_ca/init.py (see PEP 440). - Make sure that docs/source/changelog.rst is up to date. - Make sure that tox runs through for all environments. - Make sure that python setup.py docker_test runs through. - Push the last commit and make sure that Travis and Read The Docs are updated.